 Katja Kinnunen Vanfretti

 Certified Hatha, Raja, Restorative Yoga and Meditation Teacher

-Originally from Finland, growing up Katja felt at home being surrounded by the nature and training both in sports and as a dancer.
+Originally from Finland, growing up Katja felt at home being surrounded by the nature and training both as a dancer and in sports.
 Life took her to Canada in her early twenties where she started to practice yoga after few years of trying to balance stresses of life by running and working out.
 She studied various different styles of yoga, until eventually taking up her first training in Raja yoga in Iceland in 2013.
 This month spent at the countryside of the country was a life changing experience.
 She continued to study and practice in Stockholm, Sweden and traveled the world, participating in yoga retreats.

 Last year she completed her second 200H training in Hatha with Lauren Toolin, whom she’s currently studying with in the advanced teacher training program.
 She approaches teaching from a holistic point of view, combining movement and breath to balance energy, and therefore transform not only how we feel physically but also mentally.

 While Tara was attending her graduate program for Physical Therapy in 2010 is when she discovered her interest in yoga was becoming more than 'just taking a class here and there'.
 She immersed herself in regular practice of yoga at a Bikram studio in scranton, PA.

 After obtaining her Doctorate in Physical Therapy in 2011 her passion for yoga grew, as she explored different styles of yoga while traveling Physical Therapist so her practice could grow.
 Upon returning home to Cohoes, NY to settle in, she decided to go for her yoga teacher training certificate and earned her RYT200 in 2015 at Kripalu.